 - Improved bio-markers: serum lipids, homocysteine, blood glucose, cholesterol, blood pressure, and important inflammatory immune markers such as C-reactive protein, etc..

-Sadly, many vegetarians, in a effort to get caloric sustenance, end up displacing their body’s need to for nutrient-dense foods – such organic vegetables, nuts, seeds and quality protein sources – by eating non-nutrient-dense grains and cereal foods.
-This sets up a deadly metabolic situation in the body – insulin dysregulation and the cascade of physiological consequences associated with that hormone derangement (i.e. weight gain/obesity, diabetes, chronic inflammation, elevated triglycerides, blood lipids, hypertension, etc.).
+Sadly, many vegetarians, in an effort to get caloric sustenance, end up displacing their body’s need to for nutrient-dense foods – such organic vegetables, nuts, seeds and quality protein sources – by eating non-nutrient-dense grains and cereal foods.
+This sets up a deadly metabolic situation in the body – insulin dysregulation – and the cascade of physiological consequences associated with that hormone derangement (i.e. weight gain/obesity, diabetes, chronic inflammation, elevated triglycerides, blood lipids, hypertension, etc.).

 At the nexus of this discussion is the across-the-board agreement by all doctors, researchers, authors and the like for the body’s need for a high consumption of nutrient-dense organic vegetables, fruits, nuts and seeds.
 When grains are consumed, particularly wheat, the result is double-edged sword of high insulin levels and pro-inflammation, due to nature of gluten and its core component, gliadin.
 Actually, it’s a triple-edged sword: wheat also causes intestinal permeability, or ‘leaky gut syndrome’.
-A great book on this subject is WHEAT BELLY by cardiologist William Davis, MD).
+A great book on this subject is WHEAT BELLY by cardiologist William Davis, MD.
 Furthermore, the preponderance of refined grain food products and its over consumption in our culture in general and often by vegetarians in particular seeking calories through pasta, breads, baked goods and the like, creates a dangerous digestive metabolic end-result called insulin resistance.

 Insulin resistance is being shown to be a hallmark for longevity, and one of the root causes of heart disease, cancer, diabetes and obesity (along with the deficiency of antioxidant-rich organic vegetables and exercise as the two other legs of that disease triad stool).
-Insulin sensitivity is further exacerbated by the additional over consumption of high fructose corn syrup and artificial sweeteners found in many, many food products such as soda pop common to our culture (soda pop, believe it or not, makes up nearly 25% of caloric intake for many Americans, especially teens on their path to diabetes in their 20’s; diet sodas are worse in that artificial sweeteners are neurotoxins; additionally, they cause a disconnect within the blood glucose – insulin feedback loop within the body; that’s why you see so many obese people drinking diet sodas and getting more overweight).
+Insulin sensitivity is further exacerbated by the additional over consumption of high fructose corn syrup and artificial sweeteners found in many, many food products such as soda pop common to our culture (soda pop, believe it or not, makes up nearly 25% of caloric intake for many Americans, especially teens on their path to diabetes in their 20’s; diet sodas are worse in that artificial sweeteners are neurotoxins; additionally, they cause a disconnect within the blood glucose – insulin feedback loop between the brain and the body; that’s why you see so many obese people drinking diet sodas and getting more overweight).